Written by on . Last updated January 29th, 2026.

 This earthquake may have been felt by around 13 million people.
 That is the expected population size of the area exposed to a level of shaking of II or higher on the Modified Mercalli scale according to the USGS.

 People in 4 countries have been exposed to shaking.
 In Taiwan , around 13 million people, with impact levels up to VII (very strong shaking, likely moderate damage).
-A smaller number of people were exposed in the following countries: Japan and The Philippines.
+Shaking was experienced by inhabitants of Japan too.

 People MMI Level Shaking Damage